opennorth/represent-boundaries/README.md

 Install dependencies:

-    pip install django-appconf django-jsonfield django-tastypie
+    pip install django-appconf django-jsonfield django-tastypie pycairo

-(Only some utility classes are used from Tastypie.)
+(Only some utility classes are used from Tastypie. pycairo is used for maps only and is otherwise optional.)

 Install the package: